Bachelor of Science in Nursing

 The School of Nursing offers two BSN program options: the Traditional option and the Upper-Division Transfer option.

 Nursing majors also have access to state-of-the-art technology, such as simulators and virtual patients.
-The program is approved by the California Board of Registered Nursing (BRN), and accredited by the Commission on Collegiate Nursing Education (CCNE) and the WASC Senior College and University Commission (WSCUC).
+Azusa Pacific University is accredited by the WASC Senior College and University Commission (WSCUC).
+The baccalaureate degree in nursing is approved by the California Board of Registered Nursing and accredited by the Commission on Collegiate Nursing Education.
 Upon completion of the program, students are eligible for public health certification.

 Throughout the nursing degree, students are encouraged to examine the intersection of the Christian faith and their nursing career, their personal spiritual growth, and the concept of spiritual care.
 Nursing majors leave APU with excellent skills necessary to positively impact their patients' lives.